Anindya-web/neural_assignment/Satelite_img_manipulation_25.05.25/readme.md

 Satelite Image Processing Using Deep Learning

 This project provides a Python script for processing images in a Google Colab environment, specifically for resizing and cropping images from a dataset.
-It is designed for neural research applications, such as preparing medical imaging data (e.g., COVID-19 scans) for machine learning tasks.
+It is designed for neural research applications for deep learning tasks.

 Table of Contents